Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Mathematics/VectorSpaces.md

 Compared to [`SimpleIndices`](@ref), the bases of this kind of vector spaces are stored in the attribute `:table`, which must be a vector of tuple of integers.
 The `:table` attribute can be sorted or unsorted, which is determined by the type parameter `S`, with `'T'` for sorted and `'F'` for unsorted.
 This type suits the situations when the Cartesian indices are restricted by extra conditions except that propoesed by the attribute `:dims`.

-## GradedVectorSpace
+## NamedVectorSpace

-[`GradedVectorSpace{G,B,V,T}`](@ref) defines the abstract type of graded vector spaces, which are vector spaces that have the extra structure of a grading, which is a decomposition of the vector space into a direct sum of vector subspaces.
+[`NamedVectorSpace{M,NS,BS,VS}`](@ref) defines a multiindexable vector space, each of whose indexable dimensions is associated with a name.

-It has 4 type parameters
+It has four type parameters:
-* `G`: the type of the grades
+* `M`: mode of the named vector space.
+It specifies how the indexable dimensions are combined to form the bases of the named vector space, and must take one of the following values:
+  - `:zip`: elements from each indexable dimensions are zipped together to form the bases,
+  - `:product`: elements from each indexable dimensions are direct producted together to form the bases.
+For the `:zip` mode, all the indexable dimensions should have the same number of elements, and the number of formed bases is equal to this number; for the `:product` mode, there are no restriction on the numbers of the indexable dimensions, and the number of the final bases is equal to their product.
-* `B`: the eltype of the subspaces
+* `NS::Tuple{Vararg{Symbol}}`: the names of the indexable dimensions
-* `V<:VectorSpace`: the type of the subspaces
+* `BS<:Tuple`: the eltypes of the indexable dimensions
-* `T<:GradedTables{G,V}`: the type of the subspaces' contents
+* `VS<:Tuple{Vararg{AbstractVector}}`: the contents of the indexable dimensions

-Concrete subtypes must have the following attribute:
+The concrete types must have the following attribute:
-* `:tables::T`: the contents of the subspaces, which must be a [`GradedTables`](@ref).
+* `:contents::VS`: storage of the contents of the indexable dimensions

-Specifically, the `dimension`, `getindex` and `searchsortedfirst` methods are overloaded in support of various purposes.
-For details, please refer to the manual.
+By default, a named vector space uses C order for the indexable dimensions when the mode is `:product`.
+You can change it to F order for your own subtypes by defining the [`MultiIndexOrderStyle`](@ref) trait.

 ## Manul